BootstrapCMS/CMS/CONTRIBUTING.md

 ## Pull Requests

-Please submit pull requests against my develop branch.
+Please submit pull requests against the develop branch.

-  * I will never accept pull requests into the master branch.
+* Any pull requests made against the master branch will be closed immediately.
 * If you plan to fix a bug, please create a branch called `fix-`, followed by an appropriate name.
 * If you plan to add a feature, please create a branch called `feature-`, followed by an appropriate name.
 * Please indent with 4 spaces rather than tabs, and make sure your code is commented.